What is FacultySites?

 - Full autonomy over your space and your content;

 - Access to the top website and blog creation tools such as WordPress, Drupal, and Joomla;

-- No cost to you for as long as you are employed at ESC (the average cost to host is $10/month);
+- No cost to you for as long as you are employed at SUNY Empire (the average cost to host a personal website is $12/month);

-Various ESC faculty are already using FacultySites.
+Various SUNY Empire faculty are already using FacultySites.
 Learn more about their experiences and see their website for yourself.

 Why is it important to have a faculty site?